Claudia Bernazza: Early life and education

 Bernazza was born on 12 June 1960 in La Plata.
 Her father, Ricardo, was originally from Brandsen and claimed descent from Italian immigrants, while her mother, Sofia Romaniuk, was a Ukrainian immigrant.
-In 2013, Bernazza orchestrated a reunion between her mother and her aunt, Lena, who was still living in the Ukraine.
+In 2013, Bernazza orchestrated a reunion between her mother and her aunt, Lena, who was still living in Ukraine.

 Bernazza finished high school at Liceo Víctor Mercante in La Plata, and then went on to study to become a teacher at Instituto Superior de Formación Docente N.º 12.
-She also studied agricultural engineering at the National University of La Plata, and counts with a master's degree and PhD from the Latin American Faculty of Social Sciences (FLACSO); her PhD thesis was on government planning in Argentina from 1974 to 2000.
+She also studied agricultural engineering at the National University of La Plata, and has a master's degree and PhD from the Latin American Faculty of Social Sciences (FLACSO); her PhD thesis was on government planning in Argentina from 1974 to 2000.
 She currently teaches graduate and post-graduate courses at the National University of Lanús, the National University of La Plata, FLACSO, and the Arturo Jauretche National University.